-Since its launch in 2011, the Macular Disease Foundation Australia Research Grants Program has committed almost $3.6 million to support world leading Australian researchers across 18 research projects.
+Since its launch in 2011, the Macular Disease Foundation Australia (MDFA) Research Grants Program has committed almost $3.6 million to support world leading Australian researchers across 18 research projects.

 Alternatively, if you wish to register your interest in applying for a research grant in the future please complete the form here.